luisgustavoneves/happy/README.md

 http://www.uvm.edu/storylab/share/papers/dodds2014a/data.html

-Then configure your language at the begining of the code:
+Then configure your language at the beginning of the code:

 ```python
 LANG = "target_language"